 - Press the Slow Cook button on the Instant Pot instead of a different setting.

-- Your Instant Pot will beep when done, and automatically switch to "Keep Warm" for 10 hours.
+- Your Instant Pot will beep when done, and automatically switch to “Keep Warm” for up to 10 hours.

 Keep your chef’s hat on to make these fantastic Jewish recipes – happy cooking!